Polyporus squamosus (Huds.) Fr. - Dryad's Saddle

 When growing on the trunks of trees this polypore forms brackets that do look rather like saddles; however, they can also occur on fallen trunks and large branches or emerge from the soil where a tree root is just below soil level.
 In these situations Polyporus squamosus takes on a very different form: a funnel.
 Some of these funnels are perfect horns; more often they are slightly one sided.

-The beautiful funnel-shaped Dryad's Saddles shown on the left were found in woodland in Northumberland quite early in the season even for what is one of the earliest of the annual bracket fungi.
-The photograph was taken by Bill Stephens, with whose permission they are shown here.
+The beautiful funnel-shaped Dryad's Saddles shown above were found in woodland in Wales quite early in the season - even for what is one of the earliest of the annual bracket fungi.

 The outer edges of young caps are edible and tender, but mature caps have tough flesh - especially near to the attachment point.
 Within three or four weeks, Dryad's Saddles become maggot ridden and turn into a smelly mess.